SkeletonGait: Gait Recognition Using Skeleton Maps: 4. Experiments

 \section{4.~Experiments}

 \textbf{Datasets}.
 Five popular gait datasets are employed for comprehensive comparisons, involving the OU-MVLP, SUSTech1K, CCPG, Gait3D, and GREW datasets.
-Therefore, the comparison scope span from fully constrained laboratories (the former three) to real-world scenarios (the latter two).
+Therefore, the comparison scope spans from fully constrained laboratories (the former three) to real-world scenarios (the latter two).
 Table~\ref{tab:datasets} shows the key statistical indicators.
 Our experiments strictly follow the official evaluation protocols.

 \textbf{Compare SkeletonGait with Other Skeleton-based State-of-the-Arts}.
 As shown in Tab.~\ref{tab:results}, \ref{tab:CCPG}, and \ref{tab:SUSTech1K}, SkeletonGait outperforms the latest skeleton-based methods by breakthrough improvements in most cases.
 Specifically, it gains $+5.3\%$, $+22.9\%$, $+15.6\%$, $+36.5\%$, and $19.3\%$ (average/overall) rank-1 accuracy on the OU-MVLP, GREW, Gait3D, CCPG, and SUSTech1K datasets, respectively.
+To exclude the potential positive influence brought by the model size of SkeletonGait, we reduce its channels by half, thus making its model size nearly identical to that of GPGait, \textit{i.e.}, 2.85 v.s.
+2.78M.
+After that, SkeletonGait reached the rank-1 accuracy of 33.2\% and 70.9\% on Gait3D and GREW, maintaining a higher performance than prior skeleton-based methods.